PilatMalgo/portfolio/README.md

 # PORTFOLIO
 My tester's portfolio
 # ABOUT ME
 My name is Małgorzata Piłatowicz.
-I am master of social science, specialization: Pedagogy of security and crisis management.
+I am a master of social science, specialization: Pedagogy of security and crisis management.
 I have been interested in software testing for a few months.
 My goal is to develop testing knowledge and technical skills and I would like to share my experience and personal studies here.
 # TECH SKILLS
 * Microsoft SQL